27 October 2024

 On the Distinction Between Using Gifts and Being the Gift

 [[Hi Sister.
 I've been reading what you wrote on chronic illness as vocation.
 I wondered why God would give a person gifts they could never really use.
 And if their gifts can't be used then how do they serve or glorify God?
 I mean I do believe people who can't use God-given gifts still serve God but we are supposed to use our gifts and what if we can't?
 Since you are a hermit do you ever feel that you cannot use your gifts?
 Does it matter?
 Does canonical standing make better use of your gifts than non-canonical standing?
-Am I making sense?]]
+I hope this is not gibberish!]]

-My professors (but especially John C Dwyer) had introduced me to an amazing theology of the cross (both Pauline and Markan as well) which focused on a soteriology (a theology of redemption) stressing that even the worst that befalls a human being can witness to the redemption possible with God.
-In Mark's version of the gospel the bottom line message is that when all the props are kicked out God will be there bringing life out of death and meaning out of senselessness.
+My professors (but especially John C Dwyer) had introduced me to an amazing theology of the cross (both Pauline and Markan) which focused on a soteriology (a theology of redemption) stressing that even the worst that befalls a human being can witness to the redemption possible with God.
+In Mark's version of the gospel, the bottom line is that when all the props are kicked out, God will bring life out of death and meaning out of senselessness.
 In Paul's letters I was reminded many times that the center of things is his affirmation: "My (i.e., God's) grace is sufficient for you; my power is made perfect in weakness."
 Meanwhile, at one point I began working with a spiritual director who believed unquestioningly in the power of God alive in the core of our being and provided me with tools to help allow that presence to expand and triumph in my heart and life.
-In the course of our work together my own prayer shifted from being something I did (or struggled to do!) to something God did within me.
+In the course of our work together, my own prayer shifted from being something I did (or struggled to do!) to something God did within me.
 (This shift was especially occasioned and marked by the prayer experience I have mentioned here before.)
 In time I became a contemplative but at this point in time illness still meant isolation rather than the communion of solitude.

 All of these pieces and others came together in a new way when I read canon 603 and began considering eremitical life.
 The eremitical life is dependent upon God's call of course, but everything about it also witnesses to the truth that God's grace is enough for us and God's power is perfected in weakness.
 When we speak about the hiddenness of the life it is this active and powerful presence of God who graces us that is of first concern.
 I have many gifts, but in this life there is no doubt that they generally remain hidden and many are even entirely unused while the grace of God makes me the hermit I am called to be.
 Mainly this occurs in complete hiddenness.
 I may think and write about this life; I may do theology and a very little adult faith formation for my parish; I may do a limited amount of spiritual direction, play some violin in an orchestra, and even write on this blog and for publication to some extent --- though never to the extent I might have done these things had chronic illness not knocked my life off the rails.
 But the simple fact is if I were unable to do any of these things my vocation would be the same.
 I am called to BE a hermit, a whole and holy human being who witnesses to the deepest truth of our lives experienced in solitude: namely, God alone is sufficient for us.
 We are made whole and completed in the God who seeks us unceasingly and will never abandon us.